Travel Vaccines and Advice for Oman

 Penalties for expired passports or visas include fines and/or imprisonment.

-What is the Climate Like in Oman?
+What Is the Climate Like in Oman?

 The climate of Oman is hot and dry, with little to no rainfall throughout most of the year.
 The country also battles the Shamal, which are intense, dust-driven winds.
 These can be very intense and tend to stir up mass amounts of dust throughout Oman’s regions.